Regularized Periods and the global Gan-Gross-Prasad conjecture : The case of $U(n+2r) \times U(n)$: Introduction

+On the other hand, there has been a different approach towards the low co-rank GGP conjectures.
+Inspired by the construction of the regularized period integral of Jacquet--Lapid--Rogawski \cite{JLR, LR}, Ichino--Yamana \cite{IY} and Yamana \cite{Y} invented regularized period integrals for co-rank 1 hermitian unitary groups, i.e. $U(n+1) \times U(n)$ and for co-rank 0 metaplectic--symplectic groups, i.e. $Mp(2n) \times Sp(2n)$, respectively.
+By computing the regularized period involving certain residual Eisenstein series, they proved the (i) $\to$ (ii) direction of the original GGP conjecture in such low co-rank cases without any local assumptions.
+It is also worthwhile to mention that the Ichino--Yamana's mixed truncation for $GL(n+1) \times GL(n)$ (resp. $U(n+1) \times U(n)$) invented in \cite{IY1} (resp. \cite{IY}) was also used in \cite{BPCZ}.

-For the higher co-rank GGP conjecture, there has been significant advancement in the Bessel case recently.
-In their seminal paper, Jiang and Zhang \cite{JZ}, they proved (i) $\to$ (ii) direction of the original full GGP conjecture for both orthogonal groups and hermitian unitary groups.
-Their method is to use the twisted automorphic descent which extends the automorphic descent developed by Ginzburg-Rallis-Soudry \cite{gjr}.
-Recently, Furusawa-Morimoto \cite{MF} proved the refined GGP conjecture for certain special irreducible tempered representations of $SO(2n+1) \times SO(2)$.
+For the higher co-rank (i.e., co-rank $> 1$) GGP conjecture, there has been a significant advancement in the Bessel case recently.
+In their seminal paper, under some hypothesis, Jiang and Zhang \cite[Theorem 5.7]{JZ} proved the (i) $\to$ (ii) direction of the original full GGP conjecture in all cases and the (ii) $\to$ (i) direction in some special cases for both orthogonal groups and hermitian unitary groups.
+Their method crucially uses the \emph{reciprocal non-vanishing of Bessel periods} \cite[Theorem 5.3]{JZ} to establish the global non-vanishing of the twisted automorphic descent which extends the automorphic descent developed by Ginzburg--Rallis--Soudry \cite{gjr}.
+Since the proof of \cite[Theorem 5.3]{JZ} heavily depends on the unproven general calculation \cite[Theorem 4.8]{JZ} of the unramified local zeta integrals defined using the local Bessel functionals, their proof of the (i) $\to$ (ii) direction of the GGP conjecture is also conditional on such hypothetical computation.
+Though some special cases of \cite[Theorem 4.8]{JZ} were carried out in several papers, for example, \cite{GPSR}, \cite{JZ3}, \cite{S-ICM}, \cite{S-I}, \cite{S-II}, the general computation, which is required to prove \cite[Theorem 5.7]{JZ}, does not seem to be easy.
+(As written in \cite{JZ}, since 2018, Jiang, Zhang and Soudry have been preparing a paper \cite{JSZ}, which contains the computation in full generality for quasi-split classical groups.
+Their preprint, however, has not appeared yet and so \cite[Theorem 5.7]{JZ} is still conditional.)
+We also mention that Furusawa--Morimoto \cite{MF1},\cite{MF2} recently proved the original and refined GGP conjecture for certain special irreducible tempered representations of $SO(2n+1) \times SO(2)$.